 Finally, DOT took action — the right action.
 The Department made clear that all airlines that operated in the US must refund airfares for canceled flights.
 This includes both domestic and foreign airlines,

 Eventually, all passengers will be made whole because of DOT’s airline policing.
 On the other hand, without DOT’s enforcement in this last case, the airlines would conveniently appropriate the passenger funds.

-These are the major issues that Travelers United has been dealing with for the past decade.
-When there is no policing of airlines by their watchdog agency, they will break the law.
-We have seen it happen with regularity and impunity.
+Travelers United has been grappling with these major issues for the past decade.
+When no policing of airlines exists by their watchdog agency, they will break the law.
+We saw it happen with regularity and impunity.
 Remember, we may not like enforcement, but it sure beats having to fly everywhere under the thumb of airline greed.